InvadingOctopus/octopuskit/README.md

 2. Stuck?
 See [Tips & Troubleshooting.][tips-&-troubleshooting]

 3. Wondering whether something was intentionally done the way it is, or why?
-[Coding Conventions & Design Decisions][coding-conventions-&-design-guide] may have an explanation.
+[Coding Conventions & Design Decisions][conventions-&-design] may have an explanation.

 4. Want to keep tabs on what's coming or help out with the development of missing features?
 See the [TODO & Roadmap.][todo-&roadmap]